 The organization needs to evaluate two types of software: application and systems.
 Application software is the software that performs the functions needed by the end user, such as generating invoices, preparing financial statements, and recording cash receipts.
 It is used to perform specific processing or computational tasks.
 Examples of application software include accounts payable, accounts receivable, and general ledger systems.
 Systems software makes it possible to utilize the application software.
 Included in this broad category are operating systems, database management systems, report writers, database compilers, and debugging aids.
 Organizations use the system requirements section of their RFPs to review the vendor's application software.
+As mentioned, each vendor is asked to respond to each requirement.
 The selecting organization should tabulate these responses to determine how well the vendor's software meets the organization's needs.
 These five guidelines should be used:

 - 1. Prepare a spreadsheet listing all of the requirements.
-The spreadsheet should look exactly like the information systems requirement section displayed in Exhibit 22.6.
+The spreadsheet should look exactly like the information systems requirement section displayed in Exhibit 24.6.

-- 2. Determine the number of points a response is worth.
+- Determine the number of points a response is worth.
 For example, a "yes" response may be worth 10 points to a "Required" requirement, but only 6 points on a "Desired" feature.
 (A sample scoring scheme follows.)

 - 3. Tally the vendor's responses.

 - 4. Total the score by application area.

 - 5. Determine the vendor's total score.